openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/minor_update.rst

 collected from the ``update_tasks`` entry in composable services.

-After the update tasks are finished, deployment workflow is is performed on the node being updated.
+After the update tasks are finished, deployment workflow is performed on the node being updated.
 That means reusing `host_prep_tasks.yaml` and `common_deploy_steps_tasks.yaml`, which are executed like on a fresh deployment, except during minor update